antaldaniel/dataandlyrics/content/post/2020-11-13-wales-comparison/index.md

 authors = ["Daniel Antal"]

-tags = ["Wales", "United-Kingdom", "music-industry", "music-report"]
+tags = ["Wales", "United-Kingdom", "music industry", "music-report"]

 summary = "Next week we will introduce a music industry report from Wales.
 The country is a sub-national part of the United Kingdom from a statistical point view.
 Making evidence-based policy or market analysis is as challenging as in emerging markets where government statistical services are weak.
 And the parallels do not stop here."

-projects = ["music-observatory"]
+projects = ["Digital Music Observatory"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.